michaelsoftmd/pebkac-chrome/README.md

 You operate it simply by sending messages through Open WebUI and watching its progress in the Zenbot Control Panel, which operates as a separate browser tab on your host machine.
 You can watch the LLM handling everything live.
 Zenbot will perform its duties and return some nicely-formatted results for you back in the chat window.

 How does Zenbot know what to do?
 By reading the page, of course, same as you.
-State of the art extraction technologies are built in to Zendriver, giving it an enormous capability boost.
+State of the art extraction technologies are built in to Zendriver's existing framework, giving it an enormous capability boost.
 I used Trafilatura to achieve this.

 - Trafilatura is “a cutting-edge Python package and command-line tool designed to gather text on the Web and simplify the process of turning raw HTML into structured, meaningful data.”